 Program related investments (PRI) are strategic investments for the specific objective of furthering the Organization's charitable purpose.
 The production of income is not the primary objective.
 During the year ended June 30, 2020, the Organization entered into one PRI for \$250,000.
 The PRI is in the form of a loan and is intended to support a local field partner in Virginia.
 Interest only payments of \$3,125 are due on a quarterly basis until the loan matures on December 27, 2023.
-Interest income of \$12,500 is reported as part of other income in the accompanying statement of activities.
+Interest income of \$12,500 is reported as other income in the accompanying consolidated statement of activities.
 Principal payments of \$2,500 per \$250,000 of revenue exceeding \$1,000,000 are only due if the borrower's gross revenue as defined in the agreement exceeds \$1,000,000.
-There were no principal payments made on the loan during the year ended June 30, 2022.
+There were no principal payments made on the loan during the year ended June 30, 2023.
 The loan is unsecured.
 Management determines the allowance for doubtful accounts by identifying troubled accounts.
 Program related investments are written off when deemed uncollectible.
-As of June 30, 2022, there was no allowance for doubtful accounts related to the PRI.
+As of June 30, 2023, there was no allowance for doubtful accounts related to the PRI.
+Management intends to renew the PRI when it matures on December 27, 2023, under the same terms described above.